 Nii Ala Russell Adjei is an architect from Accra, Ghana whose work can already be seen on 3 continents.
 He is currently continuing his architecture studies in the highly competitive Tsinghua University program which is currently globally ranked among the top 10 best architecture schools in the world.
 When he is not designing, in his free time he likes to write about the challenges facing his people.
 While some may consider him a Pan-Africanist, he considers himself to be more of a Nkrumaist.
 He believes that today’s generation needs to educate themselves more about the precolonial history of Africa so that they may become not only stronger and more confident, but also independent and completely free from imperialism.

 Saron Tamerat is an Ethiopian who has lived in Guangzhou, China for 5 years.
-A self-proclaimed book worm and wonderer; she has a degree in International Economics and Trade and is interested in the burgeoning Sino-Africa relations.
-She has previously worked with Save the Children International and the Africa-Guangdong Business Association.
+A self-proclaimed book worm; she has a degree in International Economics and Trade and is interested in the burgeoning Sino-Africa relations.
+She has previously served as the president of the African Student Association at the South China University of Technology and has worked with the African-Guangdong Business Association.